 Moreover, married women are more likely to work in part-time jobs than single women.
 They are also more likely than single women to work in teaching professions as opposed to other professions (including prestigious ones).
 The results also show that divorced women’s odds of working full-time are lower than those of single women.
 Consistent with economic theories, which suggest that an increase in women’s economic independence increases the chances of divorce (Becker, 1985), the results suggest that a woman’s increased economic independence makes divorce more likely.
 At the same time, divorce also forces women to pay employment penalties.
-These findings are consistent with economic theories that predicted a negative relationship between marriage and economic activity in the labor market and posit that disruptions brought on by the disruption related to marriage forces women to pay penalties in the form of economic losses (Becker, 1985, 1992).
+These findings are consistent with economic theories, which predict a negative correlation between marriage, divorce and economic activity in the labor market and posit that disruptions brought on by marriage and divorce force women to pay penalties in the form of economic losses (Becker, 1985, 1992).
 This is reflected in the importance that women attribute to their relative advantages (compared to men) in household work, something they are penalized for in the labor market (Becker, 1992).
 As women invest less time in the labor market and more in the family sphere (Becker, 1985), a vicious cycle is created: women’s specialization in family matters increases their relative advantage in the household, which in turn increases the employment penalties they pay and works to keep them in household roles.

 In line with theory of preference (Hakim, 2002, 2003, 2006), we hypothesized that women who focus on the family will pay occupational penalties, in the sense that they are likely to choose a teaching profession to ensure their work commitments do not interfere with their duties to the family.
 The results confirmed our hypothesis: women in the Israeli workforce who focus on family and marriage at a young age prefer teaching professions to other occupations, including prestigious ones.